ISSUE 3

 A SCOTCH TIPPLE

 The distillation of whisky dates back to a single distillery in sixteenth-century Scotland.
 From there the industry grew and spread across the globe, but for a spirit to be called Scotch whisky, it must be distilled, produced and bottled in Scotland.
-Aged for a minimum of three years in oak barrels, it comes in two varieties: single malt and single grain.
-Mixing whiskies from different distilleries results in blended varieties.

 Read More